 At the cellular level, Alzheimer’s disease attacks the brain’s neurons, which are cells in the brain that carry out all brain functions.
 They have spaces between them called synapses.
 Brain chemicals, called neurotransmitters, are released by neurons and deposited into the synapses.
 Neurotransmitters are important for communication between neurons.
 This communication is responsible for producing movement and is a critical part of learning and remembering.

 When cellular damage due to AD occurs, neurons cannot communicate, and learning and memory are impaired.
 The neurons eventually die.
-Because of all of this damage, the brain gradually shrinks and becomes less functional, leading to many of the symptoms of dementia.
+Because of all of this damage, the brain gradually shrinks and becomes less functional, leading to symptoms of dementia.

 Learn more about cellular brain changes related to Alzheimer’s disease here.

 Approaches to diagnosis and treatment of Alzheimer’s disease are similar to other forms of dementia.
-Unfortunately, there is no cure for AD, but there are multiple treatments that can slow down the progression of the disease.
+While there is no cure for AD, multiple treatments can slow the progression of the disease.
 According to the Alzheimer’s Association, an individual who is diagnosed with AD lives an average of 4 to 8 years after diagnosis.
 However, individuals can live up to 20 years after being diagnosed with the disease.
+Therapies and medications can help someone manage symptoms to improve quality of life and live longer.
 Click on the following links to learn more about Diagnosing Dementia and Treating Dementia.

-While an individual with Alzheimer’s disease generally has a shortened life due to the disease, it is not the direct cause of death.
-In the late stage of AD, the damage to the brain is so extensive the inflicted individual often no longer has mobility, causing the individual to be bed bound.
-These circumstances can lead to sepsis, blood clots, and infections, which may ultimately cause their death.
-An individual with late stage AD also has difficulty swallowing, which affects the ability to eat.
+While an individual with Alzheimer’s disease generally has a shortened life due to the disease, living an average of between 4 and 8 years after diagnosis, it is not the direct cause of death.
+In the late stage of AD, the damage to the brain is so extensive the inflicted individual often no longer has mobility and must be bed bound.
+These circumstances can lead to sepsis, blood clots, and infections, which may ultimately cause death.
+An individual with late-stage AD also has difficulty swallowing, which affects the ability to eat.
 Rather than swallow food into the food pipe, individuals with Alzheimer’s may swallow food into their windpipe.
 This can result in an infection called aspiration pneumonia, which is another cause of death of individuals with Alzheimer’s disease.